-In the first of a seventeenth (and wildly popular) series, we interview some of the most talented up-and-coming Sommeliers in Ontario (and occasionally from further afield as is the case this month).
+In the first of a seventeenth (and wildly popular) series, we interview some of the most talented up-and-coming Sommeliers in Ontario.
 A few years back I was flicking through the pages of a locally published periodical and noticed that when it came to Sommeliers it was the same names that seemed to pop up over and over again.
 I was also becoming gradually cognisant of the fact that we more established wine folks were well and truly “losing our edge” to these young blood Sommeliers.
 Being well aware of the depth of new talent that was out there I finally decided to get together with a couple of fellow Toronto Sommelier “Old Guard” (Anton Potvin and Peter Boyd) to assemble a line of questioning that would give us an entertaining insight into the minds of these rising stars.

 This time around we share a few drinks with Toni Weber, beverage director at the brand spanking new Giulietta restaurant on College Street just a few blocks west of Ossington.